plasmoapp/pv-addon-discs/README.md

 - Set distance on a jukebox
 - Make it work with hoppers
 - Custom goat horn audio
-- Permission to use the disk
+- Permission to play the disc
-- Copy disk like you can copy maps
+- Copy disc like you can copy maps
 - Optional: Add glint to custom music disks to make them stand out